Does My Insurance Cover Driving with Uber?

 But how does car insurance fit into this on-and-off driving schedule?
 It gets a little tricky.
 As a driver, you’re covered by the Uber insurance policy when you’re driving passengers around.
 It’s a hefty policy, with up to $1 million in liability, up to $1 million in uninsured/underinsured motorist injury.
 This Uber insurance policy is primary insurance, which means it takes effect before your personal insurance does.

-Uber also offers contingent collision and comprehensive up to the actual cash value of your car, after a $1,000 deductible, but it only kicks in if your personal collision policy declines to pay.
+Uber also offers contingent collision and comprehensive up to the actual cash value of your car.
+You pay the first $1,000 (deductible) but it only kicks in if your personal collision policy declines to pay.

-One more thing to know: Uber insurance policies vary by state.
+One more thing to know, just to make things even more complicated Uber insurance policies vary by state.
+In Kentucky you’re covered $25,000 for property damage, but in California you’re covered $30,000.
 Find out what’s covered in your state.

 Personal Insurance For Uber Drivers

-So if you get into an accident during an Uber ride and one of your passengers is injured, or if an uninsured motorist hits you and hurts you or your passengers, you should be covered by Uber insurance.
+So you get into an accident during an Uber ride and one of your passengers is injured.
+Or, an uninsured motorist hits you and hurts you or your passengers; you should be covered by Uber’s insurance policy.
 But what about when you’re not driving a customer?

-There’s a gray area when an Uber driver has turned on the app but has not yet responded to a call.
+There’s a gray area when an Uber driver has turned on the app, ready to pick up passengers, but has not yet responded to a call.
 Technically, the driver’s on the clock — but which insurance is covering him or her?

 Uber Insurance: Which Companies Offer It?

 Don’t assume your auto insurance company will be cool with you driving for Uber.
-If you’re making money by driving, that could require a (more expensive) commercial auto insurance policy.
-And if you “forget” to tell your insurance company that you’re an Uber driver, your accident claim might get denied.
+If you’re making money by driving, that could require a (more expensive) commercial or specific ridesharing auto insurance policy.
+Don’t try and “forget” to tell your insurance company that you’re an Uber driver, your accident claim might get denied.

-- Metromile offers auto insurance specifically for Uber drivers.
+- Metromile:offers auto insurance specifically for Uber drivers.
 Their policies ensure coverage during off-the-clock hours as well as during periods when they’re waiting for passengers.
 Metromile also adapts its innovative pay-per-mile model for Uber drivers.
 You pay 5 cents per mile for personal travel or waiting periods (on top of the $40 per month base rate), and pay nothing while you’re driving Uber passengers.
-The only catch: as of February 2016, Metromile is available only for Uber drivers in California, Illinois and Washington.
+The only catch: Metromile is available only for Uber drivers in a handful of states, including Virginia, Pennsylvania, Washington and Illinois.

-- Mercury Insurance announced it would begin offering insurance for Uber drivers and other rideshare drivers in California, starting in 2016.
+- Mercury Insurance: They recently started offering insurance for Uber and other rideshare drivers in California.
 Like Metromile, Mercury extends your personal insurance coverage to cover the period when the Uber app’s on but a driver hasn’t yet accepted a ride/picked up a passenger.

-Other major insurers, like Geico and Progressive, are beginning to roll out Uber-friendly policies.
+Other major insurers, like GEICO and Progressive, are beginning to roll out Uber-friendly policies.
 The Rideshare Guy blog has a rundown of Uber insurance options in various states.
+Make sure you compare policies, prices and packages to make sure that you’re covered and you don’t pay too much.
+Drive safe!